ONS-Innovation/ons-python-template-simple/README.md

 - Add tests
 - Add more documentation and developer guidance
-- Add support for pre-commit hooks
 - Further customisation options for the template:
-    - Ability to choose your own Package Manager (Poetry, Pipenv, PDM, etc.)
+    - Ability to choose other/multiple Package Managers (Poetry, Pipenv, PDM, etc.)
-    - Ability to choose your own Linting/Formatting tools
+    - Ability to choose other/multiple Linting/Formatting tools
     - Ability to configure the GitHub repo setting post-generation via GitHub Template feature.
-- Integrate with the ONS Software Developer Portal.
 - Ability to update the project with the latest template changes.

 ## Development

 :TODO: Add instructions for development

 ## Contributing